 - Freeze 'til solid.
 About 5 hours for large popsicles.

-These are so good – my youngest would eat of them if I let him — but alas, he has to share :).
+These healthy popsicles are so good – my youngest would eat all of them if I let him — but alas, he has to share :).

 I hope you enjoy them too.
 It feels great knowing that I got some fabulous nutrition into him and not junky sugar-laden stuff.